 - Syringes or needles for injecting controlled substances.

 In states that have legalized marijuana for recreational use, lawmakers may have eliminated certain objects from the list, such as bongs or roach clips.
-However, even if a state no longer outlaws these items, it's important to be aware that federal law still considers them to be illegal drug paraphernalia and forbids their sale.
+Almost every state still restricts these items for minors and makes it a crime to sell or distribute these items to minors.
+Even if a state no longer outlaws these items, it should be noted that federal law still considers them to be illegal drug paraphernalia and forbids their sale and importation.
+However, this has changed for states that have legalized marijuana.

 Penalties for Possessing or Distributing

-Under state law, penalties vary.
-For example, in Ohio drug paraphernalia possession is a fourth-degree misdemeanor (punishable by up to 30 days of jail time plus a fine), but dealing in paraphernalia is a misdemeanor of the second degree (up to 90 days in jail plus a larger fine).
-While most states treat paraphernalia distribution as a misdemeanor, some punish it as a felony if it involves sale of items to minors.
+Under state law, penalties can vary.
+For example, in Ohio drug paraphernalia possession is a fourth-degree misdemeanor (punishable by up to 30 days of jail time plus a fine of up to $250), but dealing in paraphernalia is a misdemeanor of the second degree (up to 90 days in jail plus a larger fine of up to $1000).
+While most states treat paraphernalia distribution as a misdemeanor, some punish it as a felony if it involves the sale of items to minors.

 Get Legal Help with Your Drug Paraphernalia Charges